arnodelorme/wp15/usecase-2.1/README.md

 Rscript pipeline_20240328.R -f $DATASET -o $OUTFILE
 ```

-or with the the scrambled version of the data like this:
+or with the scrambled version of the data like this:

 ```console
 DATASET=./scrambled/participants.tsv